 The beach may be obscured by grassy dunes, but by the window is best.

 Breton stripes beneath your windbreaker.

-The dune-facing restaurant is kitted out in cool coastal style, tactile throws are draped over rustic wood chairs, and there's a healthy helping of Scandi design too.
-Chef Oliver Joyce heads up the kitchen of this renowned beachy outpost, where fresh catches are cooked to perfection, and 90 per cent of ingredients are sourced within 10 miles of the hotel.
-Try the Dover sole or – if you're staying from mid-May onwards – the Romney Salt Marsh lamb.
-Breakfast is a lavish affair, with home-made granola, decadent panna cotta, banana bread, compotes, and pastries, and Buford Brown eggs cooked to your taste.
-A 'recovery station' with perennial Bloody Mary trappings is a welcome sight for sore heads.
-When the sun's shining, tables spill out onto the terrace.
+The dune-facing restaurant is kitted out in cool coastal style, and there's a healthy helping of Scandi design too.
+Chef Nico Fitzgerald heads up the kitchen of this renowned beachy outpost, where fresh catches are cooked to perfection, and ingredients are locally sourced.
+Try the John Dory or – if you're staying from mid-May onwards – the Romney Salt Marsh lamb.
+For breakfast, they have fresh coffee, smoothies, yoghurt, fresh sourdough with South Downs butter, and the selection of hot dishes.

-The hotel's wine list is so abundant it has its own legend to help you navigate the selection of English cuvées, international reds and whites, and pudding and cheese pairings.
-In winter months you can sip your libations by a roaring fire.
-When the weather's fine, there are a handful of tables on the outdoor decking, or nab a deck chair in the shingle garden.
+The hotel's wine list is so abundant it has its own legend to help you navigate the selection of English cuvées, and international reds and whites.
+In winter months you can sip your libations by a roaring fire or in the library.
+When the weather's fine, there are a handful of tables on the outdoor terrace, or wander around the coastal garden.

-Breakfast is served between 7am and 10am on weekdays (starting at a leisurely 8am on weekends); lunch is on offer from 12 noon to 2.30pm; and dinner starts at 6pm and runs until 9.30pm.
+Breakfast is served everyday between 8am and 11am; lunch is on offer every day from 12.30pm to 2pm (2.30pm on weekends); and dinner starts every day at 6pm and runs until 8pm (9pm on Friday and Saturday).